How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The chart or graph will be added to the ‘Visualizer Library’ section …
+The graph or chart will be added to your ‘Visualizer Library’ section …

-Note that each visual element is given a unique ID displayed in a shortcode.
-As you will see shortly, this allows you to insert graphs and charts into your posts easily …
+Note that new visual elements are given a unique ID displayed in a shortcode.
+As you will see in a moment, this lets you embed graphs and charts into your WordPress posts easily …

-After adding an element to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …
+After adding an element to the ‘Visualizer Library’, you can edit its details, duplicate it, or trash it …

-Once you have created a element and added it to Visualizer, it’s very easy to add it to a post or page.
+Once you’ve created a graph or chart and added it to Visualizer, it’s simple to add it to your posts and pages.

 First, create a new post or page (or open an existing one) …